-If you’re operating an older router that’s limited to WEP (Wired Equivalent Privacy) security, however, you might as well not have any security at all.
-Cracking WEP security is literally child’s play.
-The router you buy should support at least WPA2 (the second implementation of the Wi-Fi Protected Access protocol), but every device you add to your network must also support WPA2 for this to work.
+Any router you buy should support at least WPA2 (the second implementation of the Wi-Fi Protected Access protocol), but every device you add to your network must also support WPA2 for this to work.
 Your network is only as secure as the least-secure device that’s connected to it.
 WPA is acceptable, though not ideal.
 It’s not a good idea to rely on WEP, which is easily cracked by tools that anyone can download for free.

 How many bands do I need?